To prepare your TFS Project Collection for migration, you may want to remove (stale) old data to reduce the database size first.

 Be sure to run the cleanup jobs

-TFS often doesn't directly prune data from the database, in many cases, it just marks stuff as deleted for latest processing.
+TFS often doesn't immediately prune data from the database, in many cases, it just marks stuff as deleted for later processing.
 To force the cleanup to happen immediately, run the following stored procedures on your Project Collection database:

 EXEC prc_CleanupDeletedFileContent 1 # You may have to run the following command multiple times, the last # parameter is the batch size, if there are more items to prune than the # passed in number, you will have to run it multiple times EXEC prc_DeleteUnusedFiles 1, 0, 100000